mfauziii/softbridge.github.io/privacy.md

 Last Updated: NOV 3, 2024

 **Introduction**
-Welcome to **SOFTBRIDGE Enterprise**.
+Welcome to **SOFTBRIDGE <sup><small>enterprise</small></sup>**.
 We are committed to protecting your privacy and ensuring that your personal information is handled in a safe and responsible manner.
 This Privacy Policy outlines how we collect, use, and protect your information when you use our services.

 **Information We Collect**
 We may collect the following types of information: